MagnusThome/RejsaRubberTrac/README.md

 - "RejsaRubberF " + three adress bytes   - For motorcycles
 - "RejsaRubberR " + three adress bytes   - For motorcycles

+Note: The left of the two positional code characters can be an F and still be either MAC or positional info.
+You need to check the right one of the two characters.
+0-9A-F in _that_ position = MAC.
+Blank space, R or L = positional info.

 # Compiling and uploading the code - Arduino IDE

 Read the <a href=/installArduino.md>complete step by step instruction here</a> to install the IDE and compile and upload the code.